namolnad/option_set/README.md

 ### Define Your Option Set

-First, create a class that inherits from `OptionSet::OptionSet` and define your options:
+First, create a class that inherits from `OptionSet::Base` and define your options:

 ```ruby
 class AdminPermission < OptionSet::Base